cando/slides/programming_with_algebra/slides.md

 So why study category theory?

-1) Arise of functional programming
-2) Functional programming patterns for simplify and solve common challenges that we encounter in our code daily, such as nullable values, error handling, parallel and sequential operations and data validation -> (monoids, functor, applicative, monads, traversable)
-3) Strong relationship between (pure) functional programming and mathematics
-4) And category theory explains them all
--->
+Let's start with a metaphore (doing things step by step and abstracting things i know how to do) -->

 ---

-## `Composition` and `abstraction` are the essence of `category theory`
+## `Composition` and `abstraction` are the essence of `human reasoning`

 ---